-You can scan multiple barcodes into the container ID box (one per line) or use the filters to search for the containers you want to remove or edit.
+You can scan multiple barcodes into the Container ID box (one per line) or use the filters to search for the containers you want to remove or edit.
+Unlike on the main inventory viewing page, you must click on the "Submit" button in the Filters section to apply filters.

-Select the containers of interest or choose "select all", then click "Edit selected containers" in the bottom right corner.
+Select the containers of interest (a "Select All" checkbox is also available), then click "Edit selected containers" in the bottom right corner.
 From there, indicate the changes you would like to make.